deckebach-michael/cs457-pa1/README.md

 ## How are transactions implemented?
 Transactions are implemented by created separate `<table>_lock` versions of the table files.
 This means locking is done at the table level.
 If a `_lock` table file is present, any user knows that the table is locked in a transaction.
 This also allows for concurrent users to read from the original disk version of a table if a transaction is mid-process but has not yet been committed.
 Once committed, the contents of the `_lock` file overwrite the original copy, thus "writing to disk."

+## How are aggregations performed?
+Only single aggregations on complete tables are supported at this time.
+At a high level, the field to be aggregated and the type of aggregation to be performed are extracted using regex.
+The table is then read into memory, and the specific field is added to a list.
+The following aggregation functions are supported:

+    COUNT() - returns the number of rows in the table AVG(<field>) - returns the average value for the specified field, as a decimal MAX(<field>) - returns the greatest value for the specified field, as an integer

 ## Functionality implemented (at a high level)
 At this time, the following SQL statements (and syntax) are supported: